LI3DS/fdw-li3ds/readme.md

 ## installation

-	pip install

-or installation in editable mode (for development):

-	pip install -e .
+	pip install .

+The editable mode could be used for development (add -e to the previous command line)

 ## testing